 Over the past few years I have been selling used cashmere on the internet on various well know auction websites and I have seen countless amounts of fake clothing.
 It mainly tends to be high end designer brands which are the target for counterfeiters as these are in high demand and are expensive.
 Brands including Stone Island, Gucci, Ralph Lauren, Burberry etc are commonly cloned.
-Fraudsters will try to recreate anything from leather hands bags to trainers and sweaters and everything in between.
+Fraudsters will try to recreate anything from leather handbags to trainers and sweaters and everything in between.
 One thing which there is no shortage of is fake cashmere scarves.
 Read on to see how to identify a fake cashmere scarf and make sure you buy the real thing!

 The Feel Test

 After working in the used clothing industry for the past few decades you tend to develop a knack at identifying cashmere by the touch.
-Quit often I can define the composition of cashmere within a garment just by touching it.
+Quite often I can define the composition of cashmere within a garment just by touching it.

 Cashmere scarves are usually either woven or plaid.
 The plaid cashmere scarves tend to have more of a matted appearance, whereas the woven scarves have a weave similar to that found in a cashmere sweater or cardigan.
 Either way both styles should feel super soft.